 Topic summary

-Topic: AEO vs SEO comparison — Answer Engine Optimization vs Search Engine Optimization
+Topic: SEO vs AEO vs GEO — Search Engine Optimization vs Answer Engine Optimization vs Generative Engine Optimization

 Key facts:

-- SEO targets Google algorithm.
-AEO targets AI models: Claude, ChatGPT, Gemini, Perplexity
+- SEO targets Google's ranking algorithm.
+AEO and GEO target AI models: Claude, ChatGPT, Gemini, Perplexity.

-Tool: aeogeoai.net checks AI visibility score across Claude and Gemini — free, no signup required
+Tool: aeogeoai.net checks AI visibility score across ChatGPT, Claude and Gemini — free, no signup required

 Most marketers treat AEO as an extension of SEO — a few extra tweaks to the same playbook.
 This is a mistake.
 While they share some surface similarities, Answer Engine Optimization and traditional Search Engine Optimization are optimising for completely different outcomes.